Spectator Guide

 Spots to Watch the Race

-Start: Brookwood Point Rte 80 in Cooperstown.
-Canoes line up 100' from shore and paddle out into lake around a boat, then paddle into mouth of river.
-Watch at start, mouth of river, or 1st bridge on Main Street (OR) 1st Portage: Below Bassett Hospital.
-Watch at the bridge or from the parking lot of the hospital.
+Brookwood Point , Route 80 outside of Cooperstown.
+Canoes line up 100' from shore and paddle straight down the lake for approximately two miles into mouth of the Susquehanna River.
+Watch at the start of the race, mouth of river, 1st bridge on Main Street or the 1st Portage which is below Bassett Hospital.
+You can view the racers around the portage at the bridge or from the parking lot of the hospital.

-Phoenix Mills bridge: take Rt 33 or Rt 28S to Phoenix Mills Cross Rd.
-You can't cross over bridge by car as bridge is out.
+Phoenix Mills Bridge: Take Route 33 or Route 28S to Phoenix Mills Cross Rd.
+You cannot cross over this bridge by car as bridge is out.
 First pros arrive approx. 45 minutes after the start, (OR) Hyde Park Bridge: which is reached by either Rt.
 33 or 28S.

-Compton Bridge: take Rt 33 or 28S to 11c.
-First pros arrive approx. 45-50 minutes after the start.
-Compton Bridge Fishing Access
+Compton Bridge Fishing Access: Take Rt 33 or 28S to 11c.
+First pros arrive approximately 45-50 minutes after the start.

-Clintonville: Bridge out.
-Reached via 33 or 28 on Clintonville Road.
+Clintonville: Bridge is out but can be reached via Route 33 or 28 on Clintonville Road.

-Crumhorn Boat Lauch: (Be prepared to hike on a trail through woods to get to river.)
-Take 166W and turn right onto Route 35.
-Bear right after bridge. look for sign on right and turn right down dirt road.
+Crumhorn Boat Launch: Be prepared to hike on a trail through woods to get to river.
+Take Route 166W and turn right onto Route 35.
+Bear right after bridge.
+Look for a sign on the right and turn right down the dirt road.

-Portlandville Bridge: Continue on Route 35 and turn right at T, or take 28S directly from Milford if you prefer to skip the hike at above boat launch.
+Portlandville Bridge: Continue on Route 35 and turn right at the T or take 28S directly from Milford if you prefer to skip the hike at above boat launch.
+Parking is a challenge, but you can visit the Portlandville Canoe & Kayak rental and sales.

 Good Year Lake Dam (2nd Portage): Continue on 28S.
 Parking on side of road.
-See paddlers run with canoe up and steep hills.
+You can see the paddlers run with canoes up the steep hills of this portage.
 (OR) Colliersville Bridge/Public Boat Launch: Turn right off 28S to Route 7.
 Turn left onto Route 7 Est. Go over bridge and turn right to boat launch.

 Emmons Public Boat Launch: Follow Route 7 W. Turn left at red light onto Route 47.
 Turn left onto Stillwater Road.

 Southside Dam, Oneonta (3rd and Final Portage): Get off exit 15 on I-88.
 Turn left onto 23E.
-Just past Neptune Diner turn left.
-You can observe paddlers portaging on opposite side of river.
-Another site to see paddlers being fed by pit crews.
-This is about 1/2 way point of the race.
-First pros arrive approx. noon.
+Behind the strip mall and along the river you can observe paddlers portaging on the opposite side of the river.
+This is another site to see paddlers being fed by pit crews.
+This is about the half way point of the race.
+First pros arrive approximately noon or earlier.

 Oneonta Public Boat Launch or 205 Bridge: W I-88, Exit 13.
 Turn left onto Route 60.
 Turn left to enter boat launch.